shonydev/c-coding-challenges/README.md

 # C Coding Challenges

-##
-**Welcome to the Mouredev C Challenges repository!**
+## **Welcome to the C Challenges repository!**

-This project contains solutions to various coding challenges proposed by [MoureDev](__https://github.com/mouredev__) using the C programming language.
+This project contains solutions to various coding challenges proposed by [MoureDev](https://github.com/mouredev) using the C programming language.
 Each challenge is implemented as a standalone program, demonstrating different algorithms, data structures, and problem-solving techniques.

 ## Project Structure